 Sharing of Foods and Beverages.

-The Whitney Academy does not allow students the sharing of their foods or beverages with one another during meal or snack times, given concerns about allergies and other restrictions on some children's diets.
+The Whitney Academy prohibits students from sharing their foods or beverages with one another during meal or snack times, given concerns about allergies and other restrictions on some children's diets.

 Foods/Beverages Sold Individually